 Where to stay

 I like staying in the Union Square area as it is more convenient for getting around the city and offers some of the best nightlife.
 Both Kimpton and Joie de Vivre have some nice boutique hotels in the city.
-I have had great stays in the Hotel Zelos and the Parc 55.
+I have had great stays at the Hotel Zelos and the Parc 55.

 Conclusion

-But, it is a city where you will lose your heart.
+But it is a city where you will lose your heart.

 Leave a Reply